alcatraz/Alcatraz/README.md

 Log output for crash reports can be obtained via running `tail -f /var/log/system.log` while using Alcatraz, and is a helpful addition to issue submissions.

-Alcatraz a few [contribution guidelines](https://github.com/mneorr/Alcatraz/blob/master/CONTRIB.md), for anyone looking to make it more awesome.
+Alcatraz has a few [contribution guidelines](https://github.com/mneorr/Alcatraz/blob/master/CONTRIB.md), for anyone looking to make it more awesome.

 ## Contributors